Tick Prevention in Your Yard:

 What is the best tick prevention strategy for a family with young children?

-A layered approach gives the best protection: (1) professional barrier spray applied to your yard before peak nymph season (late May), (2) physical barriers like a mulch or gravel strip at your property edge, (3) regular lawn mowing, (4) tick checks after outdoor play — especially the hairline, behind knees, and in armpits.
+A layered approach gives the best protection: (1) professional barrier spray on a monthly schedule from May through September, starting before peak nymph season, (2) physical barriers like a mulch or gravel strip at your property edge, (3) regular lawn mowing, (4) tick checks after outdoor play — especially the hairline, behind knees, and in armpits.
 Teaching children to stay out of tall grass and leaf litter areas also helps.
 No single measure is 100% effective; combining yard treatment with personal checks is the safest approach.

 More questions?
 Call (289) 216-5030 or see our full FAQ.